7 Interior Decor Ideas for the Wine Connoisseur

 They begin with proper construction, framing, and insulation provided by your builder.
 To gain some insight into what this process looks like and what products are used check out this guide from Wine Cellar Innovations.

 The use of wood in a wine cellar is very common.
-Here are a few ideas:
+Here are a few ideas to incorporate wood wherever you decide to store and display your wine:

 If you are exclusively going for storage then some traditional seating, or stools should be all you need.